idaholab/TMAP8/doc/content/verification_and_validation/ver-1if.md

 ## Results

 A comparison of the concentration of AB as a function of time is plotted in [ver-1if_comparison_pressure].
 The TMAP8 calculations are found to be in reasonable agreement with the solution from TMAP7, with a root mean square percentage error (RMSPE) of RMSPE =  13.56%.
 It makes sense for us because the solution from TMAP7 is not the real analytical solution.
-Also, the results from TMAP8 has a better fit than those from TMAP7.
+Also, the results from TMAP8 represent an improvement from those from TMAP7, which showed some numerical instability around $t=2.5$ s.
 The concentrations of A$_2$ and B$_2$ as a function of time are also plotted in [ver-1if_comparison_pressure].

 !media comparison_ver-1if.py
        image_name=ver-1if_comparison_pressure.png